Household Food Security in the United States in 2022

 - Getting it right: avoiding common misinterpretations of food security statistics

-In 2021, 10.2 percent of U.S. households were food insecure.
-The 2021 prevalence rate was statistically unchanged from 2020 (10.5 percent).
+In 2022, 12.8 percent (17.0 million households) of U.S. households were food insecure.
+The 2022 prevalence rate was statistically significantly higher than the 10.2 percent (13.5 million households) in 2021.
 Food-insecure households—those with low and very low food security—had difficulty at some time during the year providing enough food for all their members due to a lack of resources.

-In 2021, 3.8 percent of U.S. households had very low food security, not significantly different from 3.9 percent in 2020.
+In 2022, 5.1 percent (6.8 million households) of U.S. households had very low food security, statistically significantly higher than the 3.8 percent (5.1 million households) in 2021.
 In this more severe range of food insecurity, the food intake of some household members was reduced and normal eating patterns were disrupted at times during the year due to limited resources.

 Food Security in the U.S. topic page